KyleGrains/snake/README.md

   Needs the *ncurses* library

 ## How to Play
-  Move the snake with Arrow Keys
+  Move the snake with Arrow Keys (or wasd/jkhl Keys)
 ```
 snake
 ```